-The current salmon fishery probably has no, or only minor, influence on the marine ecosystem.
-However, the exploitation rate on salmon may affect the riverine ecosystem through changes in species composition.
-There is limited knowledge on the magnitude of any such effects.
+Salmon fisheries have no, or only minor, influence on the marine ecosystem.
+The exploitation of salmon in freshwater may affect the riverine ecosystem through changes in species composition.
+There is limited knowledge of the magnitude of these effects.

 Quality considerations